List of Shaman King characters: Team Star

 Originally the founder and leader of the X-Laws, a group of holy warriors opposed to Hao, and the one responsible for finding Iron Maiden Jeanne, Luchist was defeated by Hao upon their first meeting.
-When Hao spared him, Luchist joined him after losing faith in absolute justice upon realizing those who had been rejected by society had been forced to develop their understanding of justice.
+When Hao spared him, Luchist joined him as one of the 12 Apostles after losing faith in absolute justice upon realizing those who had been rejected by society had been forced to develop their understanding of justice.
 As one of the most powerful shamans under Hao, he is a rival to Marco, who was once Luchist's protégé and partner in developing supercars.
 The two shared a close relationship, but Luchist's defection from the X-Laws to Hao was a devastating blow to Marco.
 Described as having nerves of steel for his ability to stand comfortably by Hao's side, he is one of the few aware of Hao's ability to read minds.
 Though Luchist is one of Hao's followers, he is respectful and cordial towards others, including Yoh and Marco, and candidly straightforward.
 Luchist is named after Lucky Strikes.